Silber8806/CSCI-33a-Project2/README.md

 6. I might get rid of index.html and rename the layouts as  index.html.
 It's a single page app with no other webpages.
 7. scss might need some minor refactors...add a few variables etc.

+## NOTE:

+Python and HTML code was run through a formatter and should be consistent.

 ## Files
 The below will show you the output of the directory as a tree structure.
 I've added comments about files below: